Skip to content

 Why This Chapter?

-As agents grow, tools become complex services.
-Instead of embedding tool code directly, you can run tools as separate processes or services.
-This requires protocols for communication, versioning, and security.
+As agents grow, tools often turn into services.
+Instead of embedding everything into one binary, you can run tools as separate processes or services.
+That requires protocols for communication, versioning, and security.

 Real-World Case Study